 While compression can be an excellent tool and a way to transform your tone, it is often abused.
 You might have heard about the ‘Loudness Wars’ in music.

-In the image to the right you can see the waveform of songs over the years.
+In the image to the right, you can see the waveform of songs over the years.
 The one in 1983 has plenty of difference between quieter and louder sections (called headroom).
 Looking at the 1999 song you can see everything is basically the same volume the entire song.
-There’s no softer or louder parts, everything is at max.
-One reason why people tend to prefer listening to vinyl recordings rather than MP3s is because MP3s are often incredibly compressed where the vinyl versions have more headroom.

 The compressor basically squashes the signal so there’s very little difference between soft and loud parts.
 Then a make-up gain is applied to crank the volume as much as possible.
 The end result is a song that has no dynamics – it always stays at the same volume without any soft or loud parts.

 The CD version is squashed to the point where everything is the same volume.
-The Guitar Hero version on the other hand has plenty of headroom and you can hear the dynamics throughout the song.
+The Guitar Hero version has plenty of headroom and you can hear the dynamics throughout the song.
 Some compression is still used, but not to the extreme like the CD version.